28-Mar-2017, 15:17 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Duke of Somerset's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Duke of Somerset, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-His innate love of harmony and closeness needs to be balanced by a capacity to withstand conflict and separateness.
-Although Duke of Somerset is highly responsive and intuitive about the feelings of others, he may be slow to develop communicative skills which allow him [...]
+Parents and family members may need to be careful of taking advantage of his generous heart through making him feel responsible for their own well-being for he will accept such responsibility without question, to his great detriment later.
+Duke of Somerset needs time [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
-The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Duke of Somerset's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-He is sensitive to the feelings of others and possesses a great deal of natural tact.
-Most of all, Duke of Somerset loves the feeling that he is needed, for then he feels real, involved and important.
-He may lack inner resilience as he gets older because he tends to identify [...] [..]
-He may then develop all sorts of indirect stratagems to bind others to him, overplaying hurt or helplessness because he has learned that this is good currency to gain attention.
-He is loving and sensitive enough without such pressure.
-If parents wish to communicate something [...]
+The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Duke of Somerset's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality.
+At the core of Duke of Somerset's open-hearted nature is his strong sense of empathy with others.
+As he grows up, he is likely to be more concerned with looking after those around him particularly younger siblings, pets and "strays" of every kind, animal and human [...] [..]
+Because he is also highly imaginative, he can project himself into the life situation of another person and can experience real tolerance and a genuine acceptance of others' differences.
+But his response to others' sadness and neediness may sometimes be too acute, particularly [...]
 Hidden traits [..]
-He has a great fear of loneliness and separateness, and this exaggerates his tendency to placate others.
 Because he is genuinely kind and inclined to efface himself on others' behalf, he badly needs to develop his tougher qualities to acquire the realism to look after himself.
-Parents [...]
+Parents and family members can do a great deal to offer him the support he needs to make peace between [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future